cobalthq/cobalt-api-docs/cobaltApiDocs/content/orgs.md

 <aside class="success">
-Remember — Save that org token for use in subsequent API calls as part of your header.
+Remember — Save that organization-token for use in subsequent API calls as part of your header.
 </aside>